react-native-component/react-native-smart-splash-screen/README.md

     }
     ```

-    * add next codes in MainActivity.java
+    * add the following codes in MainActivity.java

     ```js
     /**